 James A. Davis is a Board Certified Specialist in Federal and State Criminal Law with a trial practice in criminal, domestic, and general litigation.
 Issue Planning Editor of the Law Review at Regent University, Mr. Davis has served on the North Carolina State Bar Specialization Criminal Law Committee, currently serves on the North Carolina State Bar Board of Continuing Legal Education, lectures at criminal and family law CLEs, and is regularly designated by the Capital Defender as lead counsel in capital murders.
-Married to his law partner, Andrea B. Davis, he has been involved in a number of civic and community leadership positions.
+Born and raised in Rowan County, NC, and the father of four children, Mr. Davis has been involved in a number of civic and community leadership positions.

 About James Davis

 Honors and Awards:

 - Selected "Top 100 Criminal Defense Lawyer" in North Carolina by The American Society of Legal Advocates (2014); Selected "10 Best" Family Law Attorneys for Client Satisfaction in North Carolina by The American Institute of Family Law Attorneys (2014); Am Jur Awards (top student) in Legal Research and Writing I, Torts I, and Family Law; Recipient of Beasley Scholarship in law school at Regent University; Recipient of the Faculty Recognition Award for Most Improved Student; Recognized for Academic Work of Distinction in the Family/Estate Field; Selected Who's Who Among Students in American Universities and Colleges; Salisbury YMCA Distinguished Service Award (2002); Salisbury YMCA Oustanding Leadership Award (1996); Selected Oustanding Young Man of America (1987); and Jaycees Distinguished Service Award (1982).